 At 48, Marine Le Pen is a twice-divorced mother of three.
-She has regularly pleaded for the privacy of her children, seeking to protect them from the media spotlight.
+She has regularly pleaded for the privacy of her children, seeking to protect them from the spotlight.

 Her relationship with her father, however, has been the subject of much media scrutiny.

-Her talent for public speaking led her to study law and then, in 1998, to a role as a legal adviser to her father's party.
-As she rose through its ranks -- becoming vice-president, a member of the European Parliament and then a member of parliament in France -- she also tried to soften the party's image.
+Her talent for public speaking led her to study law, and in 1998, to a role as a legal adviser to her father's party.
+As she rose through the National Front's ranks -- becoming vice-president, a member of the European Parliament and then a member of Parliament in France -- she she also tried to soften the party's image.

 Economically, she's a conservative who believes in protecting France's workers and its large social safety net.
-She presents herself as the true champion of blue-collar France and has managed to win over the working-class voters who are worried by calls from both the left and right for the liberalization of France's highly regulated labor market.
+She presents herself as the true champion of blue-collar France and has managed to win over working-class voters, who are worried by calls from both the left and right for the liberalization of France's highly regulated labor market.

 Le Pen is in favor of a return to the French franc currency and has promised a referendum on remaining in Europe -- à la Brexit -- if she is elected.
 She is also in favor of France's withdrawal from NATO.

-On a number of different issues, Le Pen's positions mirror closely those of Donald Trump -- and she believes that his victory in the American election will clear the way for her own in France.
+On a number of issues, Le Pen's positions mirror closely those of Donald Trump -- and she believes that his victory in the American election will clear the way for her own in France.

 Internationally, Le Pen wants closer ties with Russia and she's been criticized for taking a loan from a Russian bank.
 In an interview with CNN last year

-Just as in 2002, the last time her party made it to the second round, she will face the "republican front" that will gather behind the opposing candidate in a determined effort to keep the National Front away from power
+Just as in 2002, the last time her party made it to the second round, she will face the "republican front" that will gather behind Macron in a determined effort to keep the National Front away from power

 The party has, over the last few years, achieved high opinion poll ratings, but still struggled to win power.
 It controls only a dozen towns in France and at a regional level has been kept away from the top positions.
 But Le Pen believes that after the Brexit vote in the United Kingdom and Trump's victory in the United States, the wave of populism might be strong enough to break through the barriers of the past and to take her all the way to the Élysée.